 Identification of an appropriate patient group for analysis is summarised in Figure 3.
 A retrospective review was performed on the medical records of 407 patients who received auditory devices at our large academic teaching hospital between December 2014 and October 2017.
 After excluding those with missing data for pre- or post-operative BKB scores, received devices other than cochlear implants, or who were re-implanted, 192 patients were eligible for analysis.
 They were split into 152 patients eligible for cochlear implantation based on current (TA166) UK NICE criteria (Figure 1), and 40 who met the extended criteria (Figure 2).
 In our institution, TEN testing is performed using the standard Interacoustics Affinity 2.0 audiometer (Interacoustics, Denmark).

-Information was gathered about patient date of birth, sex, age at implantation, presence of dead regions (only in the extended criteria group), duration of deafness, and pre- and post-operative BKB scores.
+Information was gathered about patient date of birth, sex, age at implantation, presence of DRs (only in the extended criteria group), duration of deafness, and pre- and post-operative BKB scores.
 Seventeen control patients and eight DR patients had both male and female pre-operative BKB scores measured, in which case the average was used for our analysis.
 Six of these cases met criteria because of the female BKB score (i.e. the male voice score in isolation would not have met criteria), though all six would have met criteria if scores were averaged.
 When more than one post-operative BKB score was recorded, the most recent score was used.

 Matching the two groups by pre-operative BKB scores and by age allowed 34 matched pairs to be used in the analysis.
 We could have matched for many factors, and considered using duration of deafness instead; however, this was often poorly documented, especially in slowly progressive losses.
 Indeed, increasing the number of matching variables would have reduced the matched population significantly.
 Pre-operative BKB scores were felt to be the best measure of the functional hearing capacity of the auditory axis, and so best placed to match residual auditory capacity at the time of implantation.